I saw something in this regard on LinkedIn recently and it’s completely valid:

 How We ADDIE It Up

 We talk the talk and walk the walk.
-Yes, after working with ADDIE initially and years of trying other models, we return as big believers in the ADDIE process.
-Of course, we work through the process in our way and we encourage you to find the best way that works for you (as long as you don’t skip anything).
+Yes, after working with ADDIE initially and trying other models for years, we have returned as big believers in the ADDIE process.
+Of course, we work through the process and encourage you to find the best way for you (as long as you don’t skip anything).

 Just like there are many different instructional design models out there, we have a specific way we use ADDIE.
 As you can see, our version is likely different in some ways than the version you use.
-It’s probably a bit different than how ADDIE was originally envisioned all those years back in 1975.
+It’s probably a bit different from how ADDIE was initially envisioned all those years back in 1975.

 Rockin’ ADDIE since 2009